 What is iot based home Automation?

 IoT Based Home automation or domotics is building automation for a home, called a smart home or smart house.
 A home automation system will monitor and/or control home attributes such as lighting, climate, entertainment systems, and appliances.
 It may also include home security such as access control and alarm systems.
-When connected with the Internet, home devices are an essential constituent of the Internet of Things (“IoT”).
-For example, you can put your lights on schedules so that they turn off when you usually go to sleep, or you can have your thermostat turn the A/C ON about an hour before you return from work.
+When connected to the Internet, home devices are an essential constituent of the Internet of Things (“IoT”).
+For example, you can put your lights on schedule so that they turn off when you usually go to sleep, or you can have your thermostat turn the A/C ON about an hour before you return from work.
 Home automation makes life more convenient and can even save you money on heating, cooling, and electricity bills.

 Home automation can lead to greater safety with IoT devices like security cameras and sensing systems etc. But hold up; what are IoT devices in Home Automation?

-iot in Home Automation
+IoT in Home Automation